laure-delisle/intro-ml/README.md

 # intro-ml
-material for the intro to ML workshop
+Material for the intro to ML class I teach at ESIEA Paris